 Have you ever wondered what it looks like inside the machine when you run a wash?
 It’s something that we have been wondering about for a while here at Industrial Warewashers, and so we thought we’d see what we could find.

 Thankfully, a helpful YouTuber by the name of RandomRazr has the answer for us, at least for an under-counter model.
-With a waterproof GoPro and a light inside the machine, along with the regular load, we can see the machine in action from an all new angle.
+With a waterproof GoPro and a light inside the machine, along with the regular load, we can see the machine in action from an all-new angle.

 “Portable Appliance Testing” more commonly known as a PAT test is an inspection in the UK (as well as Northern Ireland, New Zealand and Australia) in which electrical appliances are checked for safety.
 The Testing encompasses a visual inspection of the equipment including any flexible wires or cables to determine their condition.
-Also, when necessary verification of Grounding (earth-wire) continuity and a test of the condition of the insulation between parts carrying current and any metal that is exposed that could potentially be touched.
+Also, when necessary verification of Grounding (earth-wire) continuity and a test of the status of the insulation between parts carrying current and any metal that is exposed that could potentially be touched.

 Say goodbye to the Fagor LVC21 Dishwasher 500mm Basket